The Dance of Love

 is a historical romance, a love story with a serious heart that shows how difficult it was to marry for love in a particular part of society which believed that money, land, titles and bloodline were the only reasons for marriage.
 In this society the bride- and groom-to-be were often treated like pawns, not human beings with beating hearts and enquiring minds.

 THE DANCE of LOVE is a coming-of-age novel set between 1899 and 1919.
-It was published in 2014 by Buried River Press, which was bought by Crowood Press, whose fiction list was later bought by Joffe Books in 2019.
-You can order the novel from Amazon or from The Book Depository with free worldwide postage.
-And if you’d like an electronic edition you can order it here.
+It was published in 2014 by Buried River Press.
+Joffe Books published a new edition in 2019.
+You can order the novel from amazon as an ebook here or paperback, in its first edition, here.